God in Mormonism: LDS Church

 Latter-day Saints believe in the resurrected Jesus Christ, as depicted in the Christus statue in the North Visitors' Center on Temple Square in Salt Lake City.

 The LDS Church holds that the Father and the Son have glorified physical bodies, while the Holy Ghost has only a body of spirit.

 Leaders and scriptural texts of the LDS Church affirm a belief in the Holy Trinity but use the word "Godhead" (a term used by Paul the Apostle in Acts 17:29, Romans 1:20, and Colossians 2:9) to distinguish their belief that the unity of the Trinity relates to all attributes, except a physical unity of beings.
 Church members believe that "The Father has a body of flesh and bones as tangible as man's; the Son also; but the Holy Ghost has not a body of flesh and bones, but is a personage of Spirit."

 This theology is consistent with Smith's 1838 account of the First Vision.
 This account, published as part of the church's Pearl of Great Price states that Smith saw a vision of "two personages", the Father and the Son.
 Mormon critics view this 1838 account with skepticism, because Smith's earliest accounts of the First Vision did not refer to the presence of two beings.
 The church also teaches that its theology is consistent with the biblical account of the baptism of Jesus, which referred to signs from the Father and the Holy Spirit and which the denomination interprets as an indication that these two persons have distinct substance from Jesus.

 Smith taught that there is one Godhead and that humans can have a place, as joint-heirs with Jesus, through grace, if they follow the laws and ordinances of the gospel as he taught it.
 This process of exaltation means literally that humans can become full, complete, joint-heirs with Jesus and can, if proven worthy, inherit all that he inherits.
 Leaders have taught that God is infinitely loving, though his love "cannot correctly be characterized as unconditional."
 Though humanity has the ability to become gods through the atonement of Jesus, these exalted beings will remain eternally subject to God the Father and "will always worship" him.
 Among the resurrected, the righteous souls receive great glory and return to live with God, being made perfect through the atonement of Jesus.
 Thus, "god" is a term for an inheritor of the highest kingdom of God.

 Community of Christ

 The Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter-day Saints, affirms the doctrine of the Trinity.
 The Trinity is described in Community of Christ literature as a "living God who meets us in the testimony of Israel, is revealed in Jesus Christ, and moves through all creation as the Holy Spirit...[a] community of three persons."
-This belief is inconsistent with the earliest versions of the text of the Book of Mormon and the First Vision accounts.